Jayan quotes: Format

-Jayan quotes follow a unique pattern in that these are dialogues which are almost always in first person (unlike other trending factoids & jokes which are in third person).
+Jayan quotes follow a unique pattern in that these are dialogues which are almost always in first person (unlike other trending factoids and jokes which are in third person).
 These dialogues are depicted as being said by Jayan or the person in the Jayan persona (although the actor has never uttered a single such quote in his lifetime).
-All known Jayan quotes are originally in Malayalam language which are translated to English in this article.
+All known Jayan quotes are originally in Malayalam language.
 Most of the quotes follow a general format; If there was "this", could've turned into "that" or If "this" was available, (I) could've done "that".
 For example, a popular Jayan quote is "If there was a football field with four wells, could've played a game of carrom".
 There are also quotes which do not follow this general rule such as another quote which says: "What? the money purse in my pocket was actually a cement bag?"

-Voice & Style
+Voice and style

 The voice style used to say Jayan quotes actually come from the style of dialogue delivery in Jayan films released after the actor's death in which the voice was dubbed by Alleppey Ashraf, a popular mimicry artist of the time.
 Although the tone does resemble Jayan's original sound, the voice imitated widely in mimics programs and grotesquely used style is that of Alleppey Ashraf.
 Actor Jayan is not known to have ever uttered a single Jayan quote during his life.